kazimuth/tendon/DESIGN.md

 The language you want not supported?
 Write your own integration:

 - a simple integration can be written in a few hundred lines of code.
-- implement fancier transgress-rs binding features at your leisure. the more you implement, the better the generated API.
+- implement fancier tendon binding features at your leisure. the more you implement, the better the generated API.

 features: